Videars/Practical-Network-Defense/README.md

 - Implemented a logging system with a SIEM (Graylog) and a log server.

 The repository contains 4 reports in which you can find all the steps executed to implement the above actions.
 The report's name indicates the main actions executed in that assignment.

+The order of reading should be:
+1. VPN and IPsec.pdf
+1. Firewalls.pdf
+1. Logs and SIEM.pdf
+1. IPS.pdf